BA (Hons) Marketing with Foundation Year

 - International Foundation Year course available offering direct progression onto the degree programme - visit LJMU's International Study Centre to find out more

 Limited places available.
 Apply now or register your interest using our online Clearing form (link will open in a new tab).

 About your course

-The professionally accredited BA (Hons) Marketing at Liverpool John Moores University includes exciting paid placement opportunities that will give you the industry experience you need to succeed in this competitive field after graduation.
+This professionally accredited foundation degree will provide you with practical skills in marketing and includes exciting paid placement opportunities so that you can gain the industry experience you need to succeed in this competitive field after graduation.

-LJMU has been teaching marketing for over 30 years and has built a strong reputation for its teaching staff, both in terms of their industry experience and commitment to students.
+LJMU has been teaching marketing for over 30 years and has built a strong reputation for its teaching staff, both in terms of their industry experience, commitment to students and connections with industry.